Type to search

 Known to be the go-to and do-all mic for many in the industry, the Shure SM7B is arguably one of the best studio microphones to date.
 An extremely versatile mic that picks up a cardioid polar pattern, the Shure SM7B can be applied for vocals, instruments, streaming, broadcasting, and content creation use.

 Its bass-roll off control and mid-range emphasis allow vocals to come off as clean, clear, and crisp may the setting be in a studio or for a live performance.
-This studio microphone can also be used as a dual-mic amp setup so it can record sound without much distortion, mud, boom, or muffles.
+The SM7B can also be used as a dual-mic amp setup so it can record sound without much distortion, mud, boom, or muffles.
 It even has a built-in pop filter and built-in internal “air suspension”.

 The versatility and durability of the Shure SM7B make it a favorite microphone for many, including world-famous artist and performer, Michael Jackson, who used the original Shure SM7B when he recorded his vocal takes for the song “Thriller”.